- Table of ContentsPrint

 Taking that first step and calling a heroin addiction hotline can be nerve-wracking.
 However, it is important to remind yourself that it is just a phone call.
 You make phone calls every day, and this one is no different.
 You can end the call at any time, your call is private and confidential, and the person on the other end of the line only wants to help you and give you information.

-The people who answer calls for heroin help hotlines are not judgmental, and they will never pressure you to do anything.
+The people who answer your calls are not judgmental, and they will never pressure you to do anything.
 They simply want to give you the information and resources you need to decide for yourself.
 While heroin hotline operators want what is best for you, they will never make you feel uncomfortable.

 If you have questions about drug abuse, addiction, or drugs in general, you can call one of the following hotline numbers: